 How important are the essays?

 A college counselor once told me that the application shows that a student is academically qualified to be at a given school and the essay shows that they are the type of person the school would like to have as a student.
+So pretty important.

+The fact is that a lot of students have solid transcripts, test scores, and activities but they don’t take advantage of the essay as a way to set themselves apart from their peers.
+The essay is the only piece of the application that’s in the student’s voice.
 It’s a chance for the student to “talk to” the admission panel and share some insights that transcripts, SAT/ACT scores, and lists of activities simply cannot convey.
 A fabulous essay can help round out a student’s application package.
 A bad essay, well, it can really hurt a student.
 So it’s best to think of the essays as opportunities rather than burdens and they can actually be a lot of fun to write.

 If the student doesn’t have a strong application, the essay can explain why or show a different side of the student.
-So, again, they’re pretty important.

 What “should” the essay be about or “not” be about?